griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 Learner Driver and Instructor - dual controls can override

-[Pantomime Horse](https://en.wikipedia.org/wiki/Pantomime_horse) - Cooperate and synchronize movements
+[Pantomime Horse](https://en.wikipedia.org/wiki/Pantomime_horse) - A comedic act with cooperating and synchronized movements

 [Bert & Ernie](https://en.wikipedia.org/wiki/Bert_and_Ernie) -  A pair of inseparable Muppets